cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/hooks.md

 the `TracingPolicy` specification (`.spec`).
 These hook points include arguments and return values that can be specified using the `args` and `returnArg` fields as detailed in the following sections.

+{{< warning >}}
+Hooking a system call can introduce time-of-check to time-of-use (TOCTOU) races when the relevant argument is a pointer to user-space memory.
+In that case, user space can modify the underlying data after the hook executes but before the kernel consumes it.
+Hooking a later kernel function, such as an LSM `security_` hook, avoids this issue because it operates on kernel-resident state after the data has been copied from user space.
+{{< /warning >}}

 ## Kprobes

 Kprobes enables you to dynamically hook into any kernel function and execute BPF code.
 Because